dymodi/dymodi.github.io/index.md

 <span style="color:FireBrick">I will join the Department of Computer Science at the University of Texas at Dallas as an assistant professor in the Fall of 2023. </span>

-<span style="color:Navy">I am looking for self-motivated Ph.D. students starting in Fall 2023 or Spring 2024 with ***full financial support***.
+<span style="color:Navy">I am looking for self-motivated Ph.D. students starting in Spring 2024 and Fall 24 with ***full financial support***.
 Experience in mobile APP development, machine learning, and/or data mining is preferred.
 If you are interested, please send your CV and transcripts to yiding01 *at* mit *dot* edu.</span>

 Please find my CV [here](https://yi-ding.me/assets/files/CV_Yi.pdf).